orionsoft/meteor-paginated-graphql/README.md

 const providers = resolver({
   collection: Providers, // Meteor collection
   allowedSort: ['name', 'totalEarnings'], // fields that can be sorted
-  fields: ['name'] // fields that can be searched
+  fields: ['name'], // fields that can be searched transformQuery (query, root, params, context) {
+    // transform the query here
+    return query
+  }
 })

 export default {